ga-wdi-boston/rails-api-one-to-many-diagnostic/diagnostic.md

 ```

 1. Provide a database table structure and explain the Entity Relationship
-that describe a one-to-many relationship for `Students` and `Programs`.
+that describes a one-to-many relationship for `Students` and `Programs`.
 A `Student` has a `given_name`, `surname`, `hometown` and `nickname` and a
 `Program` has `state_date`, `end_date`, and `market`.